How to Start an LLC in New Hampshire

 The first step is to consider whether you want to form the LLC on your own or use a professional service to help.

-If you choose to use a service, the two that are most recommended are Northwest Registered Agent and ZenBusiness.
+If you choose to use a service, the two that are most recommended are ZenBusiness and Northwest Registered Agent.
 Of these, ZenBusiness is cheaper (starting at just $49), while Northwest is known for excellent service.

 These companies offer a simplified, step-by-step process that walks you through the formation process.
 Plus, they have customer service representatives that are ready to answer any questions you may have, and provide customized service.